A BRIEF HISTORY OF CHESTER, CHESHIRE, ENGLAND

 In the 1920s and 1930s the first council houses were built in Chester at Lache and Handbridge.
 Many of them were needed to replace slums, which were demolished in the 1930s.
 Many more council houses were built at Blacon in the 1950s and 1960s.
 Chester zoo opened in 1931.
 St Michaels Row was built in 1911.
 St Werburgh Row was built in 1935.
 Newgate was built in 1938.

 A new shopping precinct was built between Eastgate Street and Pepper Street in 1965, Grosvenor Shopping Centre.
 St Martins Gate was built in 1966.
 The Gateway opened in 1968.
 An inner ring road was built in 1972.
 Forum Shopping Precinct opened in 1973.
 Chester Heritage Centre opened in 1975.
 A new magistrates court was built in 1991.
-Today the population of Chester is 80,000.
+In 2020 the population of Chester was 118,000.

 Shipbuilding in Chester ended in the 1930s and the last docks closed in the 1960s.
 Today the main industries in Chester are retail and tourism.
 There is also an antique furniture trade in Chester.